-8 out of 12 monitoring sites were occupied by at least one defensive adult Peregrine (67% occupancy - second lowest recorded), 7 pairs were laying eggs and at least 5 pairs (71%) produced young (Fig. 1); however the relatively high nest success is related to the low occupancy.
-Breeding success of one additional pair (with eggs) was not checked and will await results in 2022 from the automatic nest camera.
+Ten out of 12 monitoring sites were occupied by at least one defensive adult Peregrine (83% occupancy), 6 pairs were laying eggs and at least 4 pairs (60%) produced young (Fig. 1).
+All productivity figures are preliminary and will be revised in 2023 since breeding success of two pairs with eggs was not available, and young in most nests were small and may not reach fledging age; data from the automatic nest cameras will reveal the outcomes when retrieved next year.